mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 * Team time - Wednesdays at 9:15-10 am PT - recurring, non-required meeting where we attempt realize the benefits of colocation (as we are not colocated)

-### Retrospectives
+## Retrospectives

 Team Retrospectives are held every three weeks.
 These are 'team only' meetings, defined as safe spaces in which candid commentary is allowed and expected with the intent learn from previous circumstances
 We focus on:
-* What worked well
-* What didn't work well
-* What can be improved/what new things can we do
+- Did we follow up on Action Items from last retrospective?
+- What do we keep doing?
+- What could use improvements?
+- What do we stop doing?